manishjain1610/BrightHorizonAssignment/README.md

 - **Page Object Model Design Pattern:** Ensures the test code is maintainable and scalable by separating page logic and test scenarios.
 - **Multiple Environment Support:** Supports QA and PROD environments with separate test data.
 - **Automatic Retrying Mechanism:** Increases test resilience by automatically retrying failed test cases, reducing false negatives, and ensuring more stable results.
+- **CI Integration:** Implements GitHub CI workflows to automatically run tests on changes to the master branch and pull requests, ensuring code quality and early detection of issues.

+## CI Integration
+The project uses GitHub Actions for continuous integration.
+The workflow configuration is located in `.github/workflows/playwright-ci.yml`.